top of page

 Personal Takeaways

-As a user testing facilitator, I truly enjoyed interacting with a diverse range of users, and being able to communicate in two regional languages was a huge plus in helping participants feel comfortable and at ease.
-Ensuring that every participant felt like they were in a safe, judgment-free space to share their honest opinions was a top priority.
+As a user testing facilitator, I enjoyed engaging with a diverse set of participants and speaking in two regional languages helped put them at ease.
+Creating a safe, judgment-free space for honest feedback was a priority.

 What I'd do Differently

-2. Test in Real-World Contexts—like observing users making payments at a busy vegetable stall—to capture authentic behaviors and challenges faced in everyday scenarios.
+• Test in Real-World Contexts - observing users making payments at a busy vegetable stall—to capture authentic behaviors and challenges faced in everyday scenarios.

 Thank you for reading!